Myth: Replacing ‘underperforming’ buses with microtransit will save money and be better for passengers

 Responding to this advice, the Victorian Government has progressively been introducing pre-booked ‘FlexiRide’ bus services in some outer suburbs—initially as a replacement for the older ‘TeleBus’ service in the outer east, but increasingly in lieu of regular fixed-route buses in new growth suburbs such as Melton South and Tarneit North.

 Despite its superficial attractiveness, in reality such ‘demand responsive’ service is likely to do the opposite of what’s claimed.
-Evidence suggests it would actually increase public transport subsidies, congestion and car dependence.
+Evidence suggests it’s likely to increase public transport subsidies, congestion and car dependence.
 Here’s why.

 Microtransit: neither cheap nor convenient